We all have different expectations in a relationship.

 1. You get what you expect

 Being familiar with healthy relationships raises our expectations in a relationship, but observing failing ones can lower them just as easily.
-Most marital experts advise couples to have lower expectations in relationships.
+So, couples should work on lowering expectations in a relationship.

 They argue that if you expect less from your partner, you are less likely to be disappointed.